 CO-08 (NORTHERN COLORADO)

 The Dobbs decision that overturned Roe v.
-Wade probably changed this race more than any other top contest in Colorado.
+Wade probably changed this race more than any other top contest in Colorado, but this is looking like a nail-biter.

 STATE SENATE MAJORITY

 Democrats took control of the State Senate in 2018 and picked up another seat in 2020.
-State Sen. Kevin Priola’s recent switch to the Democratic Party provides more breathing room.
+State Sen. Kevin Priola’s recent switch to the Democratic Party really changed the math for Republicans.

 STATE HOUSE MAJORITY